-The substantial completion date for the contract or contracts shall be November 15, 2024.
+The substantial completion date for the contract or contracts shall be August 7, 2025 for General Construction and August 14, 2025 for Theater Systems.

-16.6 Liquidated Damages

-- a.
-Should the contractor fail to substantially complete the work included under his contract, the Owner may retain \$\frac{\$500.00}{2}\$ per calendar day for each and every day the entire work under his contract remains in default after the stipulated time of completion.
+- 16.6 Liquidated Damages - a.
+Should the contractor fail to substantially complete the work included under his contract, the Owner may retain \$500.00 per calendar day for each and every day the entire work under his contract remains in default after the stipulated time of completion.
 This sum shall be agreed upon in the contract, not as a penalty, but as liquidated and ascertained damages, and shall represent a fair approximation of the additional expenses of the Owner because of non-completion by the original date.
 Refer to Article 8 in the AIA General Conditions. - b.
 A deduction shall be made from the contract price by the Owner for any wages paid by the Owner to any inspector(s) necessarily employed by the Owner on the work, for any number of days in excess of the number allowed in the specifications (see Time of Completion).